-Read the assigned chapter in your textbook on European immigrant life in the United States during the early twentieth century.
+Refer to the assigned chapter in your textbook and three academic journal articles on European immigrant life in the United States during the early twentieth century.
 Compare and contrast patterns of adaptation to American culture by first and second generation groups.
-In a two- to three-page essay, discuss the influence of social change, cultural values, language, and religious traditions in your assessment of this time period.
+In a seven- to ten-page essay, discuss the influence of social change, cultural values, language, and religious traditions in your assessment of this time period.